oarts12/NTUA_MicroLab_2024-5_Bonus/README.md

 A simulation of a USB connection with 2 AVR microcontrollers (using ntuAboard_G1), with one being the host and the other simulating a Keyboard.

 This project was at first meant to be a USB driver for AVR, where we were supposed to communicate with an actual keyboard.
-We failed that task, most likely (according to our professor) because we were sending pulses with applitude of 5 Volts, instead of 3.3Volt.
+We failed that task, most likely (according to our professor) because we were sending pulses with applitude of 5 Volt, instead of 3.3 Volt.

 The simulation, which we then set out to implement is also unfinished.
 The code is correct for the higher level functions (converting ASCII to J/Ks and vice versa) but the code for transmitting information from one board to another IS NOT implemented correctly.